par7133/MVC-skeleton/CONTRIBUTING.md

 4. Submit a pull request from GitHub.

 ================================================================================
-Copyright (C) 2016 the MVC-scheleton's contributors.
+Copyright (C) 2016 the MVC-skeleton's contributors.
 All rights reserved.